 In brief: you can build greater buy-in and understanding of change management with project managers and project teams if you speak their language.

-Managing change is becoming one of the most critical competencies your organization and your project teams can build.
-While organizations are increasingly exposing their employees to change, they are not teaching the project managers and teams how to effectively manage the people side of change.
+Managing change is becoming one of the most critical competencies your organization and your project team can build.
+While organizations are increasingly exposing their employees to change, they are not teaching project managers and teams how to effectively manage the people side of change.
 When 327 process improvement teams, consultants and leaders were asked: "If you had the chance to do it again, what would you do differently?" the most common response was: "Utilize an effective and planned change management program."

 With the new launch of our “How To Integrate Change Management and Project Management” webinar replay in the Prosci® Portal, refresh your knowledge of why it is so important to integrate change management and project management earlier in a project rather than later.